Jannik Sinner: 2019: NextGen champion, top 100

-2020: First ATP title, top 40
+2020: First ATP title, top 50

 Early in the year Sinner made the second round of the 2020 Australian Open, recording his first major match win over home wild card Max Purcell before losing to Márton Fucsovics.
 As a wild card at the Rotterdam Open, he earned his first top 10 victory against world No. 10 David Goffin.

 Following the ATP Tour shutdown due to the COVID-19 pandemic, Sinner had a successful restart to the season.
 Although he lost his opening round match to Karen Khachanov at the US Open, he fared better in Europe.
-He reached the third round at the Rome Masters, highlighted by a victory over world No. 6 Stefanos Tsitsipas.
+He reached the third round at the Italian Open, highlighted by a victory over world No. 6 Stefanos Tsitsipas.
 He then progressed to become the youngest quarterfinalist at the French Open since Novak Djokovic in 2006, and the first to make the quarterfinals on debut since Rafael Nadal in 2005.
 During the tournament, he defeated Goffin again as well as US Open runner-up and world No. 7 Alexander Zverev before losing to Nadal.

 After a semifinal at the Cologne Championship, where he lost to Zverev, Sinner closed out the season by winning the Sofia Open for his first ATP title.
 During the event, he defeated Next Gen rival Alex de Minaur and then Vasek Pospisil in the final.
 He became the youngest Italian tour-level champion in the Open Era and the youngest player overall to win an ATP title since Kei Nishikori in 2008.

 Sinner finished the year ranked world No. 37.